selvaklnc/wmao/src/content/posts/leads-list-manager.md

 *   **Be transparent**, tell people what they're signing up for.
 *   **Use segmentation** and personalization whenever possible.
 *   **Test and tweak** your Email Series and broadcasts for better performance.
-*   **Always provide an unsubscribe option** (SendSteed handles this automatically).
+*   **Always provide an unsubscribe option** (<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> handles this automatically).

 Final Thoughts
 --------------

-SendSteed is more than just an email tool, it's your direct line to a community of potential buyers, fans, and brand advocates.
+<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> is more than just an email tool, it's your direct line to a community of potential buyers, fans, and brand advocates.
 By building your list with integrity and offering real value, you set yourself up for consistent, long-term success.

 And the best part?
 You can begin without investing any money upfront.

-Unlike many platforms that lure you in with a free plan and then aggressively upsell, LeadsLeap's SendSteed remains transparent.
+Unlike many platforms that lure you in with a free plan and then aggressively upsell, LeadsLeap's <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> remains transparent.
 You get full functionality as a free member, with optional upgrades only when you're ready to scale.

 In the next chapter, we'll cover Email Series, how to keep your list warm and engaged with automated pre-created series of emails periodically.